 What I’m talking about is how you teach it.
 Because you need to play to the crowd that’s in front of you.

 How many times in your career have you heard that old staffroom gripe ‘they’re just not getting it.
-Last year’s class were much further on by now.
-I don’t now what the problem is!’
+Last year’s classes were much further on by now.
+I don’t know what the problem is!’
 The insinuation here is that it’s the class’s fault.
 That they are not as smart, or as well-behaved as last year’s class, which is why they are not grasping things as quickly.

 But is it really the class who can’t learn?
 Or is it because you are teaching last year’s class today?